erdos/erdos.oauth/README.md

 A ring wrapper in Clojure for OAuth support.

-## Note

-This is a Work-In-Progress support.
+This is a Work-In-Progress project.
 Examples are expected to run but many (undocumented) features are subject to change.
+Please, feel free to open an Issue for bugs or improvements.

 ### Features

-- Out-of-the-box support for popular OAuth providers (`wrap-oauth-google`, `wrap-oauth-facebook`, etc.)
 - Easy to extend via multimethods
 - Supports both synchronous and asynchronous ring handlers
+- Helps to maintain OAuth lifecycle and automatically requests user information with OAuth token for authentication.

+### Out of the box support

+The project has default support for the following popular OAuth providers:

+- Google
+- Facebook
+- LinkedIn
+- GitHub

 ## Usage